 Additionally, rewarding is a way of encouraging vendors to perform well.
 Also, it helps improve the success rate of the company.
 Furthermore, rewards also encourage healthy competition between the vendors.

-Vendor management in an organization helps in procuring the best vendors available in the market.
+Management in an organization helps in procuring the best vendors available in the market.
 Furthermore, appointed vendors usually have better reach in the market.
-Hence they can deliver the products in areas which are difficult to reach by an organization.
+Hence, they can deliver the products in areas that are difficult for an organization to reach.

 Vendors are the ones that directly deal with the end consumer and the manufacturer.
 Hence, they are the crucial link in a supply chain wherein they have an idea of both parties.

-Vendor management constantly works in a direction that strengthens the relationship between vendors and the company.
+Management constantly works in a direction that strengthens the relationship between vendors and the company.
 Additionally, it also functions in a way that is advantageous to both parties.
-For instance, keeping track of vendors, managing the vendors, looking for new compliances and so on.
+For instance, keeping track of vendors, managing the vendors, looking for new compliances, and so on.

 When there are several vendors involved and associated with an organization.
 Tracking every single vendor is a difficult task.
 Additionally, checking whether the vendors are complying with the regulations or not is a huge task.

-When the organization is huge its geographical market and vendor list are also quite vast.
-Hence, managing these diversified vendors all over the globe is a huge task for the vendor management team.
+When the organization is huge, its geographical market and vendor list are also quite vast.
+Hence, managing these diversified vendors all over the globe is a huge task for the management team.

 It becomes quite challenging to evaluate the performance of vendors that are scattered across.
 It’s easy to manage one or two vendors.
 However, when there are a lot of vendors, the following problems are faced: